Grigore147/jQuery-Ejs/readme.md

   * `callback` - callback for async calls

 * ### compile (template [, options, callback])
   Compile template into a function.
 Return error or template fn.

-* ### partial (template [, data, opts])
+* ### partial (template [, data, options])

   This is actually a render call but with `async: false` so could be used in templates to render partials.
 For multiple calls will be much faster to use compiled templates.

 There are also few jQuery like methods.